conde-nast-international/cnid-tech-tests/README.md

  - The solution fulfils the brief
  - There is some attempt at creating documentation
  - There is a README that instructs how to run the app locally
- - There are reasonably thorough tests coverage of your code (this can be unit/integration/e2e test cases)
+ - There is reasonably thorough test coverage of your code (this can be unit/integration/e2e test cases)
  - The file/folder structure is intuitive
  - Code style is consistent
  - Chosen technologies are appropriate